How to use snipping tools on Mac

 Diving into details, you might notice that the snipping tool on Mac doesn’t allow for a freeform capture.
 Likewise, its Windows alternative can’t record video and only offers limited annotation options.
 So naturally, this default screenshot grabber on Mac would be your go-to in most cases.
 However, if you need to be able to capture screenshots with a freehand selection or you’re just eager to use something more powerful, third-party Mac apps have a lot to offer.

-To be able to always take screenshots without all the desktop icons getting in your way, set and use custom hotkeys in the Preferences menu of the CleanShot app.
+To be able to always capture your screen without all the desktop icons getting in your way, set and use custom hotkeys in the Preferences menu of the CleanShot X app.
 And if you wonder what’s the most effective way to share your screenshot with others, you need to know about one more app.

 Share screenshots with others instantly

-Unlike the default snipping tool on Mac, Dropshare approaches the problem of screenshots as a sharing problem first and foremost.
+Unlike the default snipping tool on Mac, we have a tool that approaches the problem of screen snips as a sharing problem first and foremost.

 However, if you want to make 100% freehand selections or take webpage screenshots of any length, you need to combine Dropshare with another brilliant utility.